EffectOrientedProgramming/book/Chapters/06_Failure.md

 # Failure {#Chapter-Failure}

-Given that Effects encapsulate the unpredictable parts of a system, they must have a way to express failure.
+Effects encapsulate the unpredictable parts of a system, so they must be able to express failure.

 ## Handling Failures